China Fully committed to the world’s most dynamic aviation market

 Safran’s presence in China

-Over the past 40 years, Safran has been largely present in all aviation segments and sees itself deeply rooted in China: more than 20 sites and over 2,000 people operating in the country, six fully owned or joint venture production factories, two MRO plants, a training center, an R&T joint venture, numerous service company subsidiaries and business support teams delivering prompt local services to customers.
+Over the past 40 years, Safran has been largely present in all aviation segments and sees itself deeply rooted in China: more than 20 sites and over 2,000 people operating in the country, four fully owned or joint venture production factories, three MRO plants, a training center, an R&T joint venture, numerous service company subsidiaries and business support teams delivering prompt local services to customers.

 Safran in China